DELETE

 Let’s dive in!

-What Does it Mean to Delete a Column in SQL?
+What Does It Mean to Delete a Column in SQL?

 When you delete a column, you essentially eliminate its existence within the table structure.
 The column will be no longer available for queries and its data will be lost.